German bond yields rise, break-even rate hits highest since 2011 | Business

 German government bond yields rose on Thursday as investors' focus shifted to potential monetary tightening while money markets upgraded their forecasts for future interest rate hikes.
 German inflation is likely to be higher this year than a recently raised forecast, and the European Central Bank should keep its focus on normalising monetary policy, Bundesbank President Joachim Nagel said on Wednesday.

 Money markets are pricing in a 95% chance of a 30 basis point rate hike from the ECB by year-end, from fully pricing 20 bps late on Wednesday.
-German yields on Tuesday fell by their most since July 2011 while markets downgraded their expectations for future ECB rate hikes.
+German yields fell by their most since July 2011 on Tuesday while markets downgraded expectations for future ECB rate hikes.

 However, according to Khanna, Tuesday’s sharp fall in yields "was because investors had to reassess and cover their positions in the wake of the geopolitical backdrop.”
 Some analysts believe that the ECB will have to step in soon to tame inflation, even if analysts think it's unlikely to commit to any policy change at next week's meeting.